 “No. He didn’t come up.
 He rode over with me, but he said he needed to get back to the airport.
 I think he was tired.
 We’ve been doing a lot of running around this weekend.
 He said my mother wasn’t looking for him to come up.”

 “Um-hmmm, tired.
 I’ll bet.”
 Pat’s eyes flitted over to the front room before she turned all the way around to look in.
 “Where is your mother?
 I would think she’d be out here.
 She knew you were on your way.
 You go and get settled in.
 I’ll let her know that you’re here.
 Get freshened up; Lunch will be ready soon.”

 J.J. and Marnie, chattering like excited magpies, started for the stairs.
 Pat entered the living room, passed through, and peeked into her study to see if perhaps Jennifer was there on the phone or into something else so deeply that she hadn’t heard J.J. come in.
-She wasn’t there.

 She crossed the hall and went into the sitting room that Jennifer had been occupying all morning, calling for her as she entered.
 There was no answer.
 In fact, at first, there was no sign of Jennifer at all.
 In the bedroom; however, the outfit Jennifer had been wearing earlier was laid out on the bed.
 Her purse was in the chair.

 In the bathroom, Jennifer’s jewelry box was open on the counter.
 A quick inventory of it revealed that the antique ivory pearls that Jennifer said she’d brought for her “something borrowed” were missing from their case.
 Then she noticed that Jennifer’s perfume was unusually heavy on the air, as if she might have just dabbed some on.

 Leaving that suite, Pat raced through the first floor back to the kitchen where Cordelia was just coming down the back staircase from attending to the girls.